 In the last year, I have concentrated my efforts on one particular book project – Project Keepsake, a collection of short stories about mementos.
 The first volume of stories will be published on February 20, 2014 by Native Ink Press.
 I’ve also published two eBooks.

 I teach writing classes and workshops in Georgia and Tennessee.
 I specialize in teaching prescriptive nonfiction methods, memoir writing (small projects), writing family stories, and the business of freelancing to both seasoned and aspiring writers.

-I am a graduate of both Georgia Institute of Technology and Mercer University, and I am a member of the Chattanooga Writers Guild and the Georgia Writers Association.
+I am a graduate of both Georgia Institute of Technology and Mercer University, and I am a member of the Chattanooga Writers Guild, Georgia Writers Association, and Southern Writers.
 I write from my home in Northwest Georgia.